Follow the Wind with Us

 Kos – Large & Lively

 Sailing beside Kos you can see Turkey so clearly, as if it were a stone’s throw away.
-A sight that reminded us all how far we traveled since leaving Syros.
+A sight that reminded us all how far we travelled since leaving Syros.

 Kos, unlike Astepalia and Nisyros, is a large touristic island.
 Pulling into port you see tons of boats, big and small; and, a long line of restaurants, souvenir shops, taxi services and plenty of people.